 Attending an open house in Mountain View, CA, offers a unique opportunity to explore potential homes and gather crucial information that can influence your home-buying decision.
 Known for its vibrant tech scene and charming neighborhoods, Mountain View is a sought-after location for many homebuyers.
-Asking the right questions during an open house can provide valuable insights into the property and the surrounding area.
+Asking the right questions during an open house and to your realtor can provide valuable insights into the property and the surrounding area.
 These questions can help you make an informed decision and ensure that the home fits your needs and lifestyle.

 1- Understanding the Property's History